- Use your child welfare expertise to make a lasting difference in Vancouver’s Aboriginal community!

 - Computer skills for Microsoft Word and Outlook.

-Applications will be accepted from Indigenous candidates only per Section 41 of the Human Rights Code.
+Preference may be given to Indigenous candidates as per Section 41 of the Human Rights Code.